 The changes experienced during a merger often reduce post-merger organizational identification among the workforce, thereby undermining the strategic goals of the merger.
-While previous research has shown that employees' post-merger identification suffers less when they experience a sense of continuity, the current article explores methods of preserving post-merger identification even when employees experience a sense of discontinuity.
+While previous research has shown that employees’ post-merger identification suffers less when they experience a sense of continuity, the current paper explores methods of preserving post-merger identification even when employees experience a sense of discontinuity.
 It is hypothesized that for these employees, the perceived necessity of the merger strongly influences post-merger identification, because a sense of necessity can reduce the uncertainty that typically inhibits post-merger identification.
 A field study is presented (N = 144) to support this hypothesis.
 Finally, implications for the organizational pre-merger communication process are discussed.

 |Keywords||necessity, organizational merger, post-merger identification, sense of continuity, uncertainty|

 |Publisher||Erasmus Research Institute of Management (ERIM)|

 Giessner, S.R..
 (2011).
 Is the Merger Necessary?
 The Interactive Effect of Perceived Necessity and Sense of Continuity on Post-Merger Identification (No. ERS-2011-017-ORG).
 ERIM report series research in management Erasmus Research Institute of Management.
 Erasmus Research Institute of Management (ERIM).
 Retrieved from http://hdl.handle.net/1765/25725